 - 1. The Board shall offer a Long Service Part Time Teaching Plan assignment to at least ten (10) employees in any school year who are on the maximum step of the salary scale and who currently hold a full time assignment. - 2.
-Eligible employees may request a part time or a single semester assignment, and the balance of their appointment shall be considered a leave of absence for pension purposes. - 3.
+Eligible employees may request a part time (no less than .4 FTE) or a single semester assignment, and the balance of their appointment shall be considered a leave of absence for pension purposes. - 3.
 The Board shall pay the employee's and the Board's share of benefits and pension for the leave portion of the assignment. - 4.
 Employees wishing to apply for Long Service Part Time Teaching Plan leave must notify the Board in writing by March 15 in the calendar year they wish to begin the leave. - 5.
 Leaves shall be awarded on the basis of seniority.
 Priority shall be given, however, to applicants who have not received this leave during the previous year. - 6.
 Long Service Part Time Teaching Plan leave will be considered as time worked for the purposes of seniority. - 7.
 Employees returning from Long Service Part Time Teaching Plan leave shall be returned to their previous position. - 8.
-Long Service Part Time Teaching Plan leave is contingent upon an employee at a lesser cost of annual salary being hired by the Board.
+Long Service Part Time Teaching Plan leave is contingent upon a temporary or continuing contract teacher at a lesser cost of annual salary being hired by the Board in the same school year even if not as a replacement for one or more teachers on LSPT.